 - Choose whole-wheat bread, brown rice and whole-wheat pasta more often than refined grains.

-- Use healthful oils, such as olive oil, canola, soybean and corn oil, but in small amounts since they can amount to extra calories.
+- Use healthful oils, such as olive and canola oil, but in small amounts since they can amount to extra calories.

 - Drink enough water and decaffeinated unsweetened beverages to quench your thirst.
 While you are breast-feeding, your need for fluids increases.
 Limit caffeine-containing beverages — including coffee, tea and soft drinks — to one or two 8-ounce cups a day.